-So how can we criticise a mouse for chewing a wire or making a nest where you were planning on putting your new TV when the things we do are one hundred times worse?
+So, how can we criticise a mouse for chewing a wire or making a nest where you were planning on putting your new TV when the things we do are, in fact, one hundred times worse?

-So next time you come across a mouse, wherever it may be, take a deep breath, look at it for what it really is – a helpless little animal just searching for some food or a warm place to live – and just smile and move on.
-You can learn to love them.
+So, next time you come across a mouse, wherever it may be, take a deep breath, look at it for what it really is – a helpless little animal just searching for some food or a warm place to live –, put your rational cap on and calmly deal with the situation as appropriate, be it by simply leaving the mouse be or by coming up with a humane way of "evicting" it.
+You can learn to love them - I promise.
 And besides, it’s one less thing to be unnecessarily afraid of!